elementalsecurity/sec-arch/06_design_strategy/06_readme.md

-# Section 10 – Strategic Models
+# Section 06 – Design Strategy

-This section introduces **strategic models** that guide how modern Security Architects think, lead, and design.
+This section introduces **design strategy** that guide how modern Security Architects think, lead, and design.
 Unlike compliance-driven frameworks or control catalogs, strategic models offer **mental models**, **design philosophies**, and **adaptive principles** to build security programs that are resilient, scalable, and adversary-aware.

 Where compliance frameworks tell you **what to do**, strategic models challenge you to ask **why and how** is based on your threat landscape, mission objectives, and operational realities.